 If you are a beginner weaver, then you are probably already thinking about how you can add all those lovely textures to your weavings.
 Aside from all the colours you can choose from and the lovely patterns you can create, texture is one of the most lovely – but perhaps a little intimidating – aspects of creating a wall weaving.
 So today, I thought I would share with you 5 simple ways to add texture to your weaving to get you started.
 You will be surprised at how easy it can be!

 (If you are brand new to weaving, I suggest you start by reading An Introduction To Weaving to learn all the basics first).

 Are you ready to add some texture?
 Let’s get started!

-~This post contains affiliate links.
+~This post contains affiliate links at no extra cost to you.
 See my full disclosure policy here.~

 - lap loom like this one (or a DIY loom)